 This dark and realistic 2019 adaptation of A Christmas Carol by creator Steven Knight (“Peaky Blinders”) for FX and BBC One may not be everybody’s cup of tea, but it is brilliantly fitting for a Victorian-era Dickensian story.
 The character development is a far cry from previous adaptations, and Guy Pearce is the first handsome Scrooge.
 His performance as well as that of the all-star cast is outstanding.

-Did you know that, besides being a literary genius, Dickens was somewhat of a foodie of his day?
+Besides being a literary genius, did you know that Dickens was somewhat of a foodie of his day?
 He wrote with special care when it came to food and drinks in his novels and immortalized the Smoking Bishop in the final toast between Ebenezer Scrooge and Bob Cratchit.
-We suggest you recreate this classic hot drink, similar to mulled wine, for your viewing party by using Fonseca BIN 27 and The Seeker Red Blend from Mendoza, Argentina.
+We suggest you recreate this classic hot drink, similar to mulled wine, for your viewing party by using Fonseca BIN 27 and Michele Chiarlo Le Orme Barbera d’Asti DOCG.

-Release date: November 7, 2003 – currently streaming on Hulu with premium membership
+Release date: November 7, 2003 – currently streaming on HBO-MAX with a subscription

 Director: Jon Favreau

-Surely by now everyone has seen Elf, which is ranked among the greatest modern Christmas films.
+Surely everyone has seen Elf, which is ranked among the greatest modern Christmas films.
 So, my fellow cotton-headed ninny muggins, let’s remember to live by “The Code of The Elves” this season:

 Adhering to Elfin rule number three: download the soundtrack for free on Amazon and belt along with Louis Prima, Lena Horne, Eartha Kitt, Ray Charles, Stevie Wonder, and more…it was certified Gold and sold 695,000 copies in the US, and is the second-highest selling soundtrack album for a Christmas-themed film since Nielsen SoundScan started tracking music sales in 1991.

-Release date: July 15, 1988 – currently streaming on Roku for free
+Release date: July 15, 1988 – currently on STARZ with a subscription

 Director: John McTiernan

 This action flick is the renegade of Christmas movies – it was never intended to be one!
 However, because the action is set at Christmas, it has become a top holiday film in its own right.
-Yippie-ki-yay…pop some corks and watch the full franchise, because why not?
+As John McClain would say, “Yippie-ki-yay…” and pop some corks to watch the full franchise, because why not?

-Pair this wild ride with Bodega Norton 101 Bubbles.
-A 100% Chenin Blanc from Argentina, 101 Bubbles is just as unexpected and unique to the world of sparkling wines as Die Hard is to holiday movies, making them a perfect match!
+Pair this wild ride with Alta Vista Brut Rosé of Malbec from Argentina, which is just as unexpected and unique to the world of sparkling wines as Die Hard is to holiday movies, making them a perfect match!